 Globalization is the single most significant development in marketing inthis century.
 The reality of a global market and global competition is pervasive.
 In this course, students will examine and discuss the issues associated with developing, organizing and managing marketing strategies across multiple foreign nations.
 The challenges faced by the organizations in managing across multiple markets simultaneously are far greater than operating at a "national market expansion" level.
 Furthermore, the United States is becoming a part of a "borderless world".
 A countertrend is also emerging, that is, global trade is becoming increasingly regionalized.
 Thus the future of global business and marketing is in a state of flux and these uncertainties pose serious challenges for the managers and entrepreneurs.
 Thus, this course will proved the students with a set of tools for working in international environment and assist in developing business and marketing strategies for multiple foreign markets.
 Prerequisites: MGMT 331 and Junior Status.
 Restricted to School of Business majors and minors.
 Others may seek permission from the School of Business.
-Credits: 3(3-0) Offered when demand is sufficient
+Credits: 3(3-0) Offered every other fall.

-MGMT 346 Human Resource Manage-
+MGMT 346 Human Resource Management

 An in-depth study of the research methods, organizational functions, and issues of modern human resource management (HRM).
 Topics include the evolution and role of the modern HRM function in organizations, research methods in HRM, and the major HRM functions (e.g., job analyses, recruitment and selection, staffing, training and career development, performance appraisal, compensation and benefits).
 Prerequisites: MGMT 300.
 Restricted to School of Business majors and minors.
 Others may seek permission from the School of Business.
-Credits: 3(3-0) Offered every fall appraisal, and employee supervision.
-Students will explore the use and development of management techniques in the various areas of personnel.
-Ethical considerations will be included.
-Prerequisites: MGMT 346.
-Restricted to School of Business majors and minors.
-Others may seek permission from the School of Business.
-Credits: 3(3-0) Offered when demand is sufficient
+Credits: 3(3-0) Offered every fall